 The concept of chakras first emerged in India in the first century BCE, in Hindu and then later in Buddhist texts.
 The physical body was seen as distinct from the “subtle body,” which was thought to consist of energy.
 Chakras were described as psychic energy nodes, with energy channels running between them.

-The number of major chakras was not agreed upon by all sources, and ranged from four (most common in Buddhist traditions) to seven (most common in Hindu traditions).
+The number of major chakras differs based on the source, ranging from four (most common in Buddhist traditions) to seven (most common in Hindu traditions).
 The chakras are aligned vertically from the head down the body.

 According to Wikipedia, the most commonly used seven chakra system consists of the following, moving from the head down: